By Jeni Tackett, Let’s Move Quad Cities Nutrition Blogger

 - Fill half of your plate at lunch and dinner with vegetables and/or fruits.
 You can have a large salad or steamed vegetables with your meal to increase the plant food in your diet and fill you up for weight control.

-- Replace processed meats with fresh meats.
-Rely less on processed meats like bacon, hotdogs, and lunch meats which are associated with increased cancer risk.
-Cook meats on the weekend if time is an issue during the work week.
+- Replace processed meats with fresh fish or meat.
+Processed meats like bacon, hotdogs, and lunch meats are associated with increased cancer risk.

 Another aspect to cancer prevention is limiting your intake of alcohol.
 Excess alcohol consumption is associated with cancer.